-Members of the committee of HWBKA and certain other Association members appointed by the committee for the hiring of equipment and swarm collection have access to members’ data in order for them to carry out their legitimate tasks for the organisation.
+Members of the committee of HWBKA and certain other Association members appointed by the committee to administer certain activities such as hiring of equipment and swarm collection may be provided with names and contact details of members so they can carry out their legitimate tasks.

 Legal basis for collecting data

 HWBKA collects personal data that is necessary for the purposes of its legitimate interests as a membership organisation representing honey bees and beekeepers.

 For some data, such as that relating to financial matters, the basis for its collection and retention is to comply with our legal obligations.